frequently asked questions

 3. When are bike fitting bookings available?

-Level 1, 2 and 3 are available at Yellow Jersey Cycles at different times, please check the BOOK YOUR BIKE FITTING for availability.
+Level 1, 2 and 3 are available at Yellow Jersey Cycles at different times, please check the ON-LINE BOOKING for availability.

 4. What should I bring with me?

 Your bike (unless you're coming for a pre purchase fit on our fully adjustable fitting bike)

 Clip on tri bars - If you're being fitted for a tri position on a road bike, remember your clip on bars

 Cycling Jersey (preferably sleeveless for Retul fits as it helps with accurate positioning of the measurement LED's)

 Clipless pedals (we cannot complete a Retul fit without clipless pedals)

 Aero helmet - If you intend to race with an aero helmet on the bike being fitted, bring it with you

 5. What's the difference between your levels of fit?

 The Level 1 fit uses more traditional bike fitting methods including goniometer measurement, plumb bob measurement and works primarily in 2D.
 The Level 1 fit offers a good level of fit accuracy and is ideal for those on their first bike wishing to check their existing position and to determine their ideal position to suit their body type, flexibility and cycling goals.